cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

- * "channel": A uniquely chosen channel number in decimal
+ * "channel": A uniquely chosen channel id
  * "payload": A payload type, see below
  * "host": The destination host for the channel, defaults to "localhost"
  * "user": Optional alternate user for authenticating with host